 Scientific breakthrough and effective innovation of satellites

-This project has the potential not only to increase the immediate competitiveness of the Madrid Regional Government in the satellite sector, but it will also connect the academic sector with the industry.
+This project has the potential not only to increase the immediate competitiveness of the Madrid Regional Government in the satellite sector, but will also connect the academic sector with the industry.
 In this way, academics will transfer the technological results so that the industry can apply them in their manufacturing processes.
 This connection will also allow the industry to directly transfer concrete problems to the academy that need to be solved in order to advance towards a society that has technology at its service.